 You could also develop TMJ problems after trauma, such as a fall, getting elbowed during sports, or being slapped in the face.

-Medical conditions such as Ehlers-Danlos syndrome, rheumatoid arthritis and osteoarthritis can also cause symptoms in your TMJ.
+Medical conditions such as Ehlers-Danlos syndrome, rheumatoid arthritis and osteoarthritis can also cause TMJ symptoms.

 How can you prevent TMJ problems?